Applied Part 0. AgentClinic-production Laboratory

 antipattern-audit.md

-This structure repeats the first volume: first intent and boundaries, then plan and facts, then review and final package.
-The only difference in the second volume is that facts relate not to one feature, but to production admission of a dangerous action.
+This structure repeats the first volume: first the intent and boundaries, then the plan and facts, then the review and the final package.
+The only difference in the second volume is that the facts relate not to a single feature but to a production admission of a dangerous action.

-On the first pass, do not add files from the full track to capstone/ just because they are named in the chapter. scorebook, metric_network, decision_hash, precedents.md, and CI reports are needed when you actually created them or can explain which runnable analog confirms the same principle.
+On the first pass, do not add files from the full track to capstone/ just because they are named in a chapter. scorebook, metric_network, decision_hash, precedents.md, and CI reports are needed when you have actually created them or can explain which runnable counterpart confirms the same principle.

-To make it easier to navigate which chapter opens which file:
+To make it easier to orient, which chapter opens which file:

 |---|---|